Dental Implants with Bone Loss: Success Rates, Costs & Options

 How does bone loss affect dental implants?

-Bone loss is one of the most common consequences of missing teeth that majorly influence the lifespan and success of dental implants.
+Bone loss is one of the most common consequences of missing teeth that significantly affects the lifespan and success of dental implants.
 If the quality or quantity of bone is not adequate, there would be a lack of proper osseointegration that increases the possibility of failure.

 This also raises the risk of complications, such as peri-implantitis, which might lead to further bone loss and implant failure.
 In such cases, a bone grafting procedure might be necessary to address bone loss and improve the chances of success of the implant.